-Of the four paving materials described in this guide, aggregate (gravel) is the least expensive, followed by asphalt, concrete, and paving stones.
+Of the three paving materials described in this guide, aggregate (gravel) is the least expensive, followed by concrete and paving stones.
 If you’re installing your driveway on a shoestring budget, gravel is your best choice.
-If you are planning a longer-lasting project that does not need maintenance. a concrete driveway will offer you better quality, the longevity of approximately 30 years, and with warranty.
+If you are planning a longer-lasting project that does not need maintenance. a concrete driveway will offer you better quality, a longevity of approximately 30 years, and with warranty.